-- Ð not negatively impact the character of surrounding properties, and that the failure to comply not comply with the design guidelines if it finds the overall development is in harmony with the design guidelines is due to the following: with the commercial corridor, that the failure to comply with the design guidelines does features along the commercial corridor.
-The commission may approve a site plan that does corridor within the district.
-The design guidelines express the predominant character giving developed for the purpose of preserving the community character of the commercial regulations in section 82 213 of this article and the design guidelines in this section pedestrian commercial district, the plan and zoning commission shall apply the design In acting upon any site plan application for property located within an NPC neighborhood - Ŧ size shall always be considered to be of unusual size; An unusual lot shape, size, topography or double frontage.
-A lot over one acre in - Ð vicinity; A need to facilitate a smooth transition between existing developments in the - (3) A need to accommodate existing development; - (4) A need to preserve an existing building; or - (5) A use with unique design requirements.

-- as follows: The additional design guidelines applicable to any development within an NPC district are - Ð Ð Buildings should frame the street and maintain a minimal setback from the street. - should have a ratio of at least 40 percent window and window display area to total street facade.
-The front facade of the first floor of the building on the primary commercial street - Ð should have a well-defined entrance on the primary commercial street The front entrance should be oriented to the street.
-On a corner lot, the building - Ð maximum width of six inches.
-Two-story buildings are encouraged.
-Materials should be brick, stone, tile, stucco, or horizontal wood clapboard with a - Ð appearance of being broken into separate bays of between 20 to 35 lineal feet using Commercial buildings with over 50 feet of building frontage should have the architectural details. structural elements, fenestration patterns, protruding or recessed bays, or
+- (a) In acting upon any site plan application for property located within an NPC neighborhood pedestrian commercial district, the plan and zoning commission shall apply the design regulations in section 82-213 of this article and the design guidelines in this section developed for the purpose of preserving the community character of the commercial corridor within the district.
+The design guidelines express the predominant character giving features along the commercial corridor.
+The commission may approve a site plan that does not comply with the design guidelines if it finds the overall development is in harmony with the commercial corridor, that the failure to comply with the design guidelines does not negatively impact the character of surrounding properties, and that the failure to comply with the design guidelines is due to the following: - (1) An unusual lot shape, size, topography or double frontage.
+A lot over one acre in size shall always be considered to be of unusual size; - (2) A need to facilitate a smooth transition between existing developments in the vicinity; - (3) A need to accommodate existing development; - (4) A need to preserve an existing building; or - (5) A use with unique design requirements. - (b) The additional design guidelines applicable to any development within an NPC district are as follows: - (1) Buildings should frame the street and maintain a minimal setback from the street. - (2) The front facade of the first floor of the building on the primary commercial street should have a ratio of at least 40 percent window and window display area to total street facade. - (3) The front entrance should be oriented to the street.
+On a corner lot, the building should have a well-defined entrance on the primary commercial street. - (4) Materials should be brick, stone, tile, stucco, or horizontal wood clapboard with a maximum width of six inches.
+Two-story buildings are encouraged. - (5) Commercial buildings with over 50 feet of building frontage should have the appearance of being broken into separate bays of between 20 to 35 lineal feet using structural elements, fenestration patterns, protruding or recessed bays, or architectural details. - (6) Building frontage should occupy at least 50 percent of the primary street frontage.